azer/notebook/ideas/web-browser.md

 * Build a great web browser target user group loves using it.
 * Embed a tiny search engine that will promote [productivity](#productivity) and [security](#security) features.
-* Reachi 1000 customers who loves the product and says "they'd be highly disappointed without it".
+* Reach 1000 customers who loves the product and says "they'd be highly disappointed without it".

-## Growth Strategy
+## Growth

-Once the company reaches 1000 true fans, there're a few directions that can be taken.
-Below list explains each.
+Once the company reaches 1000 true fans, below list shows what growth paths I project at this moment:

 #### A. Search